yzjedu/cs151-lab4-max_and_leaf/algorithm.md

    4. set the monthly payment to (monthly payment + (difference * cost of extra data))
 9. if the package is green AND monthly payment is greater than or equal to 75
    1. Request a yes or no response from the user as to whether or not they have a coupon
+   2. convert answer to lowercase
-   2. if response is yes subtract 20 from monthly payment
+   3. if response is yes subtract 20 from monthly payment
 10. output monthly payment